Since I started making coffee at home, I have wondered which coffee grinder to buy. What is the difference, and which of the two is the better option?

 Yes, coffee grinders make a difference.
 If you want to make Your Dream Coffee at home, I would suggest buying a coffee grinder so you can grind fresh coffee every day.

-This is where a coffee grinder comes in very handy.
-You can choose a coffee grinder that fits your budget.
 The difference between pre-ground coffee and grinding fresh coffee at home is out of this world.
 You get so much more flavor.

-If you ask me, you are better off buying a cheap coffee grinder and cheaper coffee beans instead of a pricey bag of pre-ground coffee.
 The difference in taste is insane because the moment coffee is ground, it starts losing flavor.
 Let me tell you a little about the burr grinder:

 What is a burr coffee grinder?

 A burr coffee grinder is a coffee grinder with burr stones, and there will be two burrs in each coffee grinder.
-The burr mills will work counterclockwise to ensure an even coffee grind.

-A vast majority of coffee lovers like the burr coffee grinders better than blade coffee grinders.
 Burr coffee grinders come in different shapes and sizes.
-There are the manual burr coffee grinders and the electric burr coffee grinder.
+There are manual burr coffee grinders and electric burr coffee grinders.

-The coffee grinder is amazing to use and holds up to 40 grams of whole bean coffee in its container.
-There are many manual coffee grinders out there for you to try, so look around and choose one that suits your price range and needs.
+There are many manual coffee grinders available for you to try, so take a look around and choose one that suits your budget and needs.

 What is a blade coffee grinder?

-Now that you know that a burr coffee grinder uses burr mills to grind your coffee beans let’s move onto the blade coffee grinder.
-Blade coffee grinders are electric and can be found in many sizes as well.
+Now that you know that a burr coffee grinder uses burr mills to grind your coffee beans, let’s move on to the blade coffee grinder.

-A blade coffee grinder uses one or two blades that spin at high speeds, essentially breaking down everything it touches.
 The blades spin really fast, so you will have a good grind in about 10 to 15 seconds.

-Although you will have ground coffee in no-time, the coffee beans will not be as consistent in grind compared to the burr grinder.
-This is because the blades crush everything it touches, even the already smaller pieces of coffee.
+Although you will have ground coffee in no time, the coffee beans will not be as consistent in grind as they are with the burr grinder.

-Most of the time, you end up with finely ground coffee near the bottom of the blades and are left with whole coffee beans at the upper level.
-This is why most coffee enthusiasts prefer to grind their coffee with a burr grinder to achieve a consistent grind.
+Most of the time, you end up with finely ground coffee near the bottom of the blades, leaving whole coffee beans at the upper level.

 How does the coffee grind differ between the coffee grinders?

-Now, let me show you what both coffee grinders can do.
 As I have not been using an electric blade grinder for long hours, I still prefer using the manual burr grinder that I have had for a while.

-When grinding with a manual burr grinder, you need to free up some time to grind your coffee.
 When I’m making one cup of joe, I grind coffee for about a minute or two at most.
-When I’m making more coffee than just one cup, it will take a bit longer.
+When I’m making more than one cup of coffee, it will take a bit longer.
 This is where the blade grinder comes in handy.

-As you can see in the photo, the coffee is ground pretty even, and there are not many big chunks of coffee in there.
-This coffee is ground is used to make French press coffee.
-This way, I can really show you the difference.
+As you can see in the photo, the coffee is ground pretty evenly, and there are not many big chunks of coffee in there.

-Let’s move onto the blade coffee grinder:
+Let’s move on to the blade coffee grinder:

 I have pressed the button to start this little machine for roughly 10 seconds, and now I have ground coffee beans for the French press.
-You can see that the coffee beans are unevenly ground.
-There are still some pretty big chunks of coffee beans in there.

-Most people use a coarse coffee grind to brew their French press coffee, so it doesn’t make that big a difference when using a blade grinder.
-The bigger chunks of coffee will not have that much of an impact on the flavor of your French press coffee.
+Most people use a coarse coffee grind to brew their French press coffee, so it doesn’t make a significant difference when using a blade grinder.

-However, if you want to brew coffee with a pour over coffee brewer, like a Chemex you might want to consider buying a burr grinder instead.
-Pour over coffee is a bit more sensitive to the wrong coffee grind.
-The flavor will be impacted by this big time.
+However, if you want to brew coffee with a pour over coffee brewer, such as a Chemex, you may want to consider purchasing a burr grinder instead.

 If you want to learn how to brew coffee using a pour over coffee brewer like the Chemex and Hario V60, you can click the links.
-This will take you to the beginner brewing guides I’ve written about the coffee brewers.

 Which coffee grinder is right for me?

 If you are still unsure whether to buy a blade or burr coffee grinder, let me help you by putting everything together.
-Down below, you will find everything you need to know about the blade coffee grinder and the burr coffee grinder:

 Why you should use a blade coffee grinder

-A blade coffee grinder is for people who like to drink French press coffee and cold brew coffee.
 These types of coffee tend to be less impacted by an uneven coffee grind.
 The blade coffee grinder can grind fresh coffee beans at a super-fast speed.

-If you want to brew your own coffee at home while using fresh whole coffee beans but still want a quick cup of joe, the blade coffee grinder is perfect for you.
-The blade coffee grinder will grind your coffee beans in about 10 seconds by pressing just one button.
+If you want to brew your own coffee at home while using fresh whole coffee beans, but still want a quick cup of joe, the blade coffee grinder is perfect for you.

-The blade coffee grinder is easy to clean as well.
-Most of the time, there is a little brush in the box as well.
-Just give the coffee grinder a quick swipe with a clean, dry towel, and use the little cleaning brush to get underneath the blades.
+Simply give the coffee grinder a quick swipe with a clean, dry towel, and use the small cleaning brush to clean underneath the blades.

-Another plus that matters for most people is the prices for the blade coffee grinder.
-These blade coffee grinders can be found as low as $19.99 up to $49.99 for the higher end.
+These blade coffee grinders can be found for as low as $19.99 up to $49.99 for the higher-end models.

 Why the burr coffee grinder is the better option

-A burr coffee grinder is best used for people who like to spend a little more time brewing their coffee at home.
 You need to account for at least 5 to 10 minutes before you can get your caffeinated cup of joe.

 It will take some time to get used to the different grind sizes on the burr coffee grinder.
-But once you find the perfect grind size, you will not change it anytime soon.

-Although the amount of time before you get your cup of joe takes longer than using a blade grinder, the flavor difference will be immense.
-Using an even grind of coffee, there will be a lesser chance of under and over-extracting your coffee.
+Although the amount of time it takes to brew your cup of joe is longer than using a blade grinder, the flavor difference will be immense.

 If you don’t feel like spending the time and energy grinding your coffee beans by hand, you can also look into an electric burr grinder.
-These machines start at around $69.95 and can reach up to $249.95 for the higher-end ones.

 The prices of electric burr coffee grinders can be quite steep for most people out there (myself included).
-This is why I bought the manual burr coffee grinder I talked about at the beginning.
-This set me back about $40 but is still going strong and delivering an even coffee grind every day.

 Final verdict

 In this article, I put the burr coffee grinder and blade coffee grinder to the test by grinding coffee beans.
-I prefer using a manual burr coffee grinder when brewing a small batch of coffee at once.

 The blade coffee grinder is only used when I need to brew a big batch of French press coffee or make cold brew coffee at home.
-This is where an electric coffee grinder helps out a lot.

 If you want to put those freshly ground coffee beans to the test, you can check out the beginner brewing guides I’ve listed below.
-It’s a great way to learn how to brew coffee when you’ve just started home-brewing coffee.

-Which coffee grinder do you use at home, and which one are you interested in buying?
-Let me know by leaving a comment down below.
-If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!
+If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top.

 4 Comments